CoderRafay/StartMultipleApps/README.md

-# App Mode Configurator
+# Start Multiple Apps

-App Mode Configurator is a Python GUI application that allows you to configure different modes and associate apps with each mode.
+Start Multiple Apps is a Python GUI application that allows you to open multiple apps in one click!
+You can configure different modes and associate apps with each mode.
 You can easily switch between modes and launch all the apps associated with the selected mode in one click.

 ## Features